 If you can comfortably complete meals as structured above, you may then move on to the 3 phases below:

 PHASE 1: Eat soup, salad or fruit for supper.
 This will only be easy if the lunch meal is large, relaxed and satisfying.

 PHASE 2: If phase one is easy.
-After five o’clock PM, eat only liquids.
+After 6pm, have only liquids.
 For example, fruit or vegetable juice, water or herb tea with honey.

-PHASE 3: Only if steps one and two are established effortlessly do you attempt phase three: Drink 3-6 liters of water from lunch to breakfast the next morning.
+PHASE 3: Only if steps one and two are established effortlessly should you attempt phase three – where supper is omitted.
+Drink 3-6 liters of water from lunch to breakfast the next morning.
 Herb tea with honey in the evening is OK.
 To offset hunger pangs drink eight full ounces at one time every hour or two from the lunch meal to bedtime.
 Phase three allows the body to fast from lunch to break-fast where the fast is broken and fat is forced to be burned for energy.
 Try to stay on phase two or three for four weeks or longer for best results.
 Or use phases 1, 2, 3, interchangeably.